sujitha2705/sujisowmi2/README.md

 ## About the Author

-This tutorial series is created and presented by [sujitha senthil nathan] a passionate web developer with a goal to share knowledge and help others learn HTML effectively.
+This tutorial series is created and presented by [Angel John] a passionate web developer with a goal to share knowledge and help others learn HTML effectively.

+It was recreated by [Sujitha Senthil Nathan].
 Enjoy the journey of learning HTML and building exciting projects with us!
 Happy coding! 🚀🎉